-Students completing PSL 310 should understand these core concepts:
+Students completing PSL 310 should be able to explain these core concepts:

-HomeostasisThe internal environment is maintained relatively constant by negative feedback control.
+HomeostasisCell membranes The internal environment is maintained relatively constant by negative feedback control.

-Cell membranes

 Cell membranes allow certain substances to enter or leave the cell.
 Transport through the membrane is a function of cell membrane structure.